h2oai/tutorials/Driverless AI/disparate-impact-analysis/disparate-impact-analysis.md

 ![education-disparate-impact-variable](assets/education-disparate-impact-variable.jpg)
 ![marriage-disparate-impact-variable](assets/marriage-disparate-impact-variable.jpg)

-Note: In the final model iteration, we also dropped **Limit_Bal** because it has some adverse action considerations, this variable is usually dictated internally(by staff members), and therefore, we will also drop it.
+Note: In the final model iteration, we also dropped **Limit_Bal** because it has some adverse action considerations, this variable is usually dictated internally(by staff members), and therefore, we will also dropped it.

 Now let's focus our attention on the **Sensitivity Analysis** tool, and let's discover how it can help us better understand our model on the grounds of fairness and local/single predictions/observations.